 Point offers a generous and comprehensive financial aid program.
-Our goal is to help each student who desires to attend Point find the financial aid which will make it possible for him or her to enroll.
-We offer traditional, need-based aid, as well as merit scholarships for students whose academic and/or leadership abilities will enhance the Point community in a significant way.
+Our goal is to help each student who desires to attend Point find financial aid which will make it possible for him or her to enroll.
+We offer traditional, needbased aid, as well as merit scholarships for students who's academic and/or leadership abilities will enhance the Point community in a significant way.
 Combined with state and federal funds, loans, and veteran education benefits, our financial aid programs make it possible for most students to reach their goal of attending Point.

-More than 95 percent of our students receive some form of financial aid.
+More than 90 percent of our students receive some form of financial aid.
 A student's financial aid award package will be based on numerous factors, including his or her completed Free Application for Federal Student Aid (FAFSA).
-All students who wish to be considered for financial aid must complete the FAFSA.
+All students who wish to be considered for financial aid must complete the FAFSA each year; the school code to apply is 001547.
 This also helps us determine eligibility for federal grants, loans and work-study programs.

-Students with questions concerning financial aid should see Student Services Office on the first floor of the Lanier Academic Center.
+Students with questions concerning financial aid should see Student Services Office on the first floor of the Academic Center.